-SAMPLE INFORMED CONSENTS ARE POSTED ON THE "FORMS" WEBPAGE OF THE STUDY WEBSITE (www.thelifestudy.org).
+SAMPLE INFORMED CONSENTS CAN BE FOUND IN THE APPENDIX AND ARE POSTED ON THE "FORMS" WEBPAGE OF THE STUDY WEBSITE.

 5.4.
 Reporting Requirements for Informed Consents and IRB Approval

 The administrative coordinating center needs a copy of each clinic site's Approved Consent Form(s) and the copy of the IRB approval of the study protocol letter.
 The annual approval letter should be provided to the administrative coordinating center.
 Whenever changes are made to the consent form, a new, approved consent form and the letter of approval should be forwarded to the administrative center.
 Confirmation that this process is being followed will occur at the site visits at which time the site visit team will check that the approved and currently used informed consent forms are the same as those on file at the administrative coordinating center.